qio1112/recorder-market-pulse/docs/data-flows.md

 - `Record` row, label associations, file metadata, binary files, optional DB-backed alert schedule, optional Qdrant vectors.

+## Record Alert Scheduling Flow

+1. `RecordEditForm.vue` collects alert type, date/time, and recurring weekdays.
+2. The form sends `alertTime` as an ISO timestamp with offset and includes the `ALERT` label when an alert is selected.
+3. `RecordController` creates an `AlertSchedule` only when `ALERT`, `alertType`, and required alert fields are present.
+4. `RecordService` attaches the alert to the saved record and calls `ScheduleAlertService.scheduleAlert`.
+5. `ScheduleAlertService` computes `nextRunAt`, sets `enabled`, clears `lastError`, and saves `alert_schedule`.
+6. The scheduler poller checks due `next_run_at` rows every 5 seconds by default.
+7. When due, it creates an `alert_execution` row, sends email, then marks the execution `SUCCESS` or `FAILED`.
+8. One-time alerts are disabled after success.
+Recurring alerts roll forward to the next selected weekday.
+9. `/tools/scheduled-records` calls `GET /api/records/alert-schedules` to show active schedules only.

+Timezone notes:

+- The app timezone is `application.time-zone` / `APP_TIMEZONE`, currently `America/New_York`.
+- MySQL/JPA may reload a sent `15:30-04:00` timestamp as `19:30Z`.
+Recurring schedules must convert stored timestamps back to app timezone before extracting hour/minute.
+- Backend schedule-list responses and frontend display code both normalize alert times to app timezone.

 ## Record Update Flow

 1. `EditRecord.vue` loads existing record with `GET /api/records/record/{id}`.